Skip to content

 SmartAge RCT (safety), 2022

 Circadian rhythm support Polyamine levels (including spermidine) decline with age.
 Restoring them in animal models helped rejuvenate and stabilize circadian timing.
-Cell (journal reference; study DOI varies)
+Zwighaft et al., Cell, 2015

 Higher intake ↔ lower mortality (cohort studies) Observational population studies link higher dietary spermidine intake with lower mortality over long-term follow-up.
 These studies are correlational and do not prove causation.
 Kiechl et al., 2018